Published Jun 21, 2024 · Updated Feb 20, 2026

 How can timetables better support educational placements?

-Placements falter when university schedules do not match school‑day realities.
+Placements falter when university schedules do not match school‑day realities (for a placement‑heavy perspective, see what trainee teachers need from course organisation and management).
 Ring‑fence placement windows in the timetable and align them with partner schools’ patterns.
 Publish placement‑friendly weeks in advance, and agree escalation routes so clashes are resolved quickly.
 Use student feedback from recent placements to refine how modules, school visits and assessment points interact.

 How should providers address late timetable release?

 Late release undermines planning for work, caring and travel.
 Freeze and publish earlier, then protect minimum notice periods for changes.
-Track operational KPIs such as schedule changes, notice periods, clash rates and time‑to‑fix so teams can see where instability originates and whether mitigations work.
+Track operational KPIs such as schedule changes, notice periods, clash rates, and time to fix issues so teams can see where instability originates and whether mitigations work.
 Communicate weekly “what changed and why” summaries in one channel students actually use.

 What should universities prioritise next?